-Dr Ogbourne also has a passion for conservation and his team is actively involved in several conservation projects relating to threatened species of plants and animals.
-For example, the research team is currently involved in conservation projects on Fontainea rostrata, Alectryon ramiflorus and Delma impar in collaboration with the Burnett Mary Regional Group and Bush Heritage Australia.
-This research will provide substantial conservation outcomes as well as adding to our scientific understanding of the biology and ecology of these species.
+Dr Ogbourne’s most significant current research projects are in collaboration with EcoBiotics and QBiotics, focusing on the anti-cancer drug EBC-46 and domestication of Fontainea picrosperma (the native tropical rainforest tree from which EBC-46 is isolated), as well as the discovery of natural product anti-microbial drug candidates.
+Dr Ogbourne also has a passion for conservation and his team is actively involved in several projects relating to the conservation of threatened species of plants and animals.
+Current and previous projects have focussed on Fontainea australis, F. rostrata, Alectryon ramiflorus, Calyptorhynchus lathami and Delma impar in collaboration with several groups including the Burnett Mary Regional Group and Bush Heritage Australia.
+This research will provide substantial conservation outcomes as well as adding to our scientific understanding of the biology and ecology of these important species.

 Lamont RW, Conroy GC, Reddell P and Ogbourne SM.
+2016.
 Population genetic analysis of a medicinally significant Australian rainforest tree, Fontainea picrosperma C.T.
 White (Euphorbiaceae).
 BMC Plant Biology 16:57-69.

 Ogbourne SM and Parsons PG.
 2014.
 The value of nature's natural product library for the discovery of New Chemical Entities: The discovery of ingenol mebutate.
 Fitoterapia 98:36-44.